jpmckinney/ontario_agency_data_inventories/README.md

-# Ontario Open Data Inventories
+# Ontario Agency Data Inventories

 Ontario.ca allows you to [search](https://www.ontario.ca/search/data-catalogue) the [data inventories](https://www.ontario.ca/data/government-wide-data-inventory) of ministries only.
 To get the data inventories of agencies, you need to visit [each agency website](https://www.ontario.ca/page/agency-accountability) and search for its data inventory.